brainiak/brainiak/bin/README.md

 # To verify
 - Modify ```setup.py``` to handle conditional MPI install
-- Add bdist exception for editable installs
-- Upload wheels to S3
 - Upload wheels to PyPI (uncomment)
 - Always upload to S3, only upload to PyPI on tag (uncomment)
 - Deploy only on master (uncomment in ```.travis.yml```)